Azdaroth/Azdaroth.github.io/source/_posts/2017-02-26-javascript-tips-redefining-useragent-property.markdown

 ## Wrapping Up

-Maybe **JavaScript** has some  TU WSTAW LINKS DO WPISU O DZIWACTWACH <a href="" target="_blank">odd parts</a>, nevertheless, it's a quite powerful language.
+Maybe **JavaScript** has some odd parts, nevertheless, it's a quite powerful language.
 Changing the value of read-only properties is probably not a something do you will do often, but if you really need to do it, `Object.defineProperty` will be your friend.